The Securitisation Law Review: Luxembourg

 - investor-specific due diligence regimes and suitability tests.

-At the time of writing, only a handful of issuances by a Luxembourg securitisation undertaking qualifying as STS securitisation have been carried out.7[TBC]
+At the time of writing, only two issuances by a Luxembourg securitisation undertaking qualifying as STS securitisation are outstanding.7

 On 21 December 2018, the law implementing the Anti-Tax Avoidance Directive 1 (the ATAD 1 Law)8 was published.
-The ATAD 1 Law applies for fiscal years starting on or after 1 January 2019 and has introduced interest deduction limitation rules (IDLRs) into the Luxembourg tax framework, which may limit the deductibility of exceeding borrowing costs (see Section II.vii) at the level of a securitisation company.
-Furthermore, the Anti-Tax Avoidance Directive 29 was implemented into the Luxembourg tax landscape by the law dated 20 December 2019 (the ATAD 2 Law), which can also limit the deductibility of interest expenses at the level of a securitisation company in certain circumstances (see Section II. vii).
-The rules implemented by the ATAD 2 Law apply as of 1 January 2020, except for the reverse hybrid mismatch rules, which will become applicable only on 1 January 2022.
+The ATAD 1 Law applies for fiscal years starting on or after 1 January 2019 and has introduced interest deduction limitation rules (IDLRs) into the Luxembourg tax framework, which may limit the deductibility of exceeding borrowing costs (see Section II.vii) at the level of a securitisation company.9

 i Luxembourg securitisation regime